raineorshine/github-milestone-groups/README.md

-A chrome extension that lets you group issues in a GitHub milestone.
+A Chrome extension that lets you group issues in a GitHub milestone.

 Works with [Everhour](https://everhour.com/) to calculate the estimated total hours per group.